SiftScience/sift-ios/README.md

 * Add `#import "Sift/Sift.h"`.

 * Add the `application:didFinishLaunchingWithOptions:` instance method
-  if it doesn't exist, and insert this code snippet:
+  if it doesn't exist, and insert this code snippet (replacing the placeholder strings with your Sift account credentials):

   ```
   Sift *sift = [Sift sharedInstance];